projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

   Specify the maximum number of interrupt lines per IOAPIC.

 ``MAX_PT_IRQ_ENTRIES`` (a child node of ``CAPACITIES``):
-  Specify the maximum number of interrupt source for PT devices.
+  Specify the maximum number of interrupt sources for PT devices.

 ``MAX_MSIX_TABLE_NUM`` (a child node of ``CAPACITIES``):
   Specify the maximum number of MSI-X tables per device.